Catholicism and socialism

 The relationship between Catholicism and socialism has been debated by various experts and theologians over the years.
 While some argue for the incompatibility of the two, movements like liberation theology argue for the compatibility of them, and forms like Latin American Liberation Theology have synthesized Christian theology with Marxian socio-economic analysis.
+Others have also argued that the Church's historical opposition to socialism was mainly concerned with atheistic or state socialism, and not with more decentralized systems such as worker cooperatives.

 Official Church stance

 The Catechism of the Catholic Church condemns "atheistic and totalitarian" ideologies associated with socialism and communism.

 Communism and socialism have been condemned by Pope Pius IX, Pope Leo XIII, Pope Pius X, Pope Benedict XV, Pope Pius XI, Pope Pius XII, Pope John XXIII, Pope Paul VI, and Pope John Paul II.
 Many of these popes, Leo XIII and Pius XI in particular, have also condemned unregulated capitalism.
 Pope Benedict XVI, while reaffirming the Church's opposition to Marxism and communism, praised democratic socialism, distinguishing it from totalitarian socialism.

 Camilo Torres Restrepo

 Camilo Torres Restrepo, a Catholic priest ordained in 1954, was a known advocate of socialism, and eventually joined the National Liberation Army.
 Torres' political programme was read by Catholic bishop Joseph Blomjous and was found to contain no contradictions to papal encyclicals.
 During his studies in Belgium, Torres became fascinated with Marxism and visited the Soviet Union in 1955, where he became supportive of Joseph Stalin.
 Torres’ friend who became a communist, Jaime Díaz, praised him for going to Moscow and "praying at the miraculous tomb of our father Stalin".